wp-plugins/football-pool/readme.txt

 If you find bugs, please contact me via the <a href="http://wordpress.org/support/plugin/football-pool">support forum</a>, or at wordpressfootballpool [at] gmail [dot] com.
 If you like the plugin, please rate it on the <a href="http://wordpress.org/extend/plugins/football-pool/">plugin page</a> on WordPress.org.

 == Installation ==
-**Important:** If you want to use a translated version of the pool, make sure you set the correct WPLANG.
-To use your own custom translation see FAQ for more information on translating the plugin.
+**Important:** If you want to use a translated version of the pool, make sure you set the correct <a href="http://codex.wordpress.org/Installing_WordPress_in_Your_Language">WPLANG</a>.
+To use your own custom translation see the <a href="http://wordpress.org/extend/plugins/football-pool/faq/">FAQ</a> for more information on translating the plugin.

 1. Download `football-pool.zip` from the plugin panel or unzip the file and upload the folder `football-pool` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` panel in WordPress